samjones00/docs/docs/autoquery-autogen.md

 The existing `/crud/all/csharp` Service continues to return generated Services for all Tables but will stitch together and use existing types where they exist.

-> If your new code first services are missing, remember to make sure your AppHost is scanning the assembly they belong to by using `typeof(MyGeneratedType).Assembly` in your `AppHost` params.
+> If your new code first services are missing, remember to make sure your AppHost is scanning the assembly they belong to by using `typeof(MyGeneratedType).Assembly` in your `AppHost` base constructor.

 ### Trying it out